Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Methodology

-The global matcher contains the following key modules: 1) The initial matching module establishes fundamental correspondences between stereo image pairs by estimating a global homography matrix through a pre-trained LoFTR or others.
-2) The bidirectional pyramid matching module dynamically optimizes search ranges across multi-scale pyramid features to balance computational efficiency and matching completeness.
-3) Geometric rectification compensates distortions between polygon regions.\\ \paragraph{Initial matching.} First, we use a feature matcher to get initial matching on the feature points extracted by the detector.
-This results in the fundamental matrix $\mathbf{F}$ and the homography matrix $\mathbf{H}$ which filler the mismatches by MAGSAC++\cite{barathMAGSACFastReliable2020a}, providing an approximate spatial correspondence for source polygons.
+First, we use a feature matcher to get initial matching on the feature points extracted by the detector.
+This results in the fundamental matrix $\mathbf{F}$ and the homography matrix $\mathbf{H}$, which filters mismatches by marginalizing sample consensus++ (MAGSAC++) \citep{barathMAGSACFastReliable2020a}, providing an approximate spatial correspondence for source polygons.
 Due to the significant viewpoint changes in stereo images, homography estimation is not always accurate.
-Therefore, before calculating the homography matches for the computed matched points, we first estimate the fundamental matrix, compute the epipolar lines, and then further filter out the matched feature points near these lines.
+Therefore, before calculating the homography matches for the computed matched points, we first estimate the fundamental matrix, compute the epipolar lines, and then retain only the matched feature points sufficiently close to epipolar lines while removing outliers far from these lines.
 It is important to note that the discarded feature points are still retained but excluded from the homography calculation.
 This method allows us to preserve many feature points for further matching in the subsequent steps.\\